-Children and adolescents ages 3-18 with a Primary DSM-V diagnosis, along with a tenuous prior mental health treatment history and/or those young people who are at risk of being placed out of the home or are being placed back into the home/community setting.
+Children and adolescents ages 5-17 with a DSM-V diagnosis, a prior mental health treatment history and/or those young people who are at risk of being placed out of the home or are being placed back into the home/community setting.

 Who can make a referral?

-Any outpatient provider, The Department of Children and Families (DCF), Court Support Services Division (CSSD), parents, and schools may submit a referral.
+Any outpatient provider, inpatient provider, group home, the Department of Children and Families (DCF), Court Support Services Division (CSSD), parents, and schools may submit a referral.

 How do I make a referral?

 A referral can be made by completing and submitting the IICAPS Referral and Consent for Referral Packet signed by a legal guardian.
-An IICAPS staff person will then review the referral and contact the referral source with the final determination.
+An IICAPS administrator will then review the referral and contact the referral source with the final determination.
 Please submit completed forms to IICAPS@fcaweb.org.

 Who pays for IICAPS?

 IICAPS is a fee for service program paid for through Husky/Medicaid.
-In addition, DCF involvement (with the exception of investigations) can provide access in the form of a DO5 waiver (when Husky is not the insurance the family has).
+In addition, DCF involvement (with the exception of investigations) can provide access if deemed appropriate.

 Does private insurance reimburse for IICAPS?

 Some private insurers do reimburse for IICAPS services.
-Family & Children's Aid accepts a few other forms of insurance that may cover IICAPS or a portion of IICAPS they are: Anthem, Connecticare, United Health Care and Oxford.
+Family & Children's Aid accepts these insurance plans that may cover IICAPS or a portion of IICAPS.
+Those insurers included Anthem Blue Cross Blue Shield and Aetna.

 Does IICAPS provide psychiatric coverage and medication management?